iMoneza/documentation/docs/javascript-library.md

   }
 });
 ```

-_Additional example to add: displaying an ad or additional information from accessDenied_

 **Example Using the `modalFrame.open` and `modalFrame.close` Callbacks**
 These callbacks allows merchants to customize the modal IFRAME rendered around the paywall.
 Both callbacks *must* be used together.